sky-shift/skyshift/docs/source/architecture/architecture.rst

 .. _architecture:

-SkyFlow Architecture
+SkyShift Architecture
 ======================

-SkyFlow's system architecture is designed to be highly modular, scalable, and flexible.
+SkyShift's system architecture is designed to be highly modular, scalable, and flexible.
 It employs a controller-based architecture that orchestrates various components to manage the lifecycle of deployments and services across multiple clusters.

 .. image:: /_static/SkyShift-architecture.svg
   :width: 100%
   :align: center
-  :alt: SkyFlow Architecture Diagram
+  :alt: SkyShift Architecture Diagram
   :class: no-scaled-link, only-dark

-SkyFlow's architecture consists of the following components:
+SkyShift's architecture consists of the following components:

-- **ETCD**: A distributed, reliable key-value store that provides a robust datastore for SkyFlow objects.
+- **ETCD**: A distributed, reliable key-value store that provides a robust datastore for SkyShift objects.
-- **API server**: The central API server that utilizes FastAPI to provide create, read, update, delete, and watch operations over SkyFlow objects.
+- **API server**: The central API server that utilizes FastAPI to provide create, read, update, delete, and watch operations over SkyShift objects.
 The API server is the central interface for both users and controllers.
 - **Controller Manager**: Manages various higher-level controllers that make decisions across clusters.

 Within the controller manager, the following higher-level controllers are responsible for managing different aspects of the system: